UBC-NLP/AraNet/README.md

 # AraNet: A Deep Learning Toolkit for Arabic Social Media
+AraNet, a deep learning toolkit for a host of Arabic social media processing.
+AraNet predicts age, dialect, gender, emotion, irony, and sentiment from social media posts.
 ## How to install
  - Using pip\
   `pip install git+https://github.com/UBC-NLP/aranet`